 Soon after World War II it was decided that one 18-hole golf course was not sufficient for Saucon Valley's growing membership.
-Golf course architect William Gordon, who had worked with Toomey and Flynn (Shinnecock Hills) and constructed courses for Donald Ross (Seminole), Willie Park, Jr. (Maidstone) and Devereux Emmet (Garden City Golf Club), was chosen to create the additional course.
-The course was named for Eugene Gifford Grace, the man who founded the club and for more than four decades exerted a very strong influence on making Saucon Valley Country Club what it is today.
+Golf course architect William Gordon, who had worked with Toomey and Flynn (Shinnecock Hills) and constructed courses for Donald Ross (Seminole), Willie Park, Jr. (Maidstone) and Devereux Emmet (Garden City Golf Club), was chosen to create the new course.
+The course was named for Eugene Gifford Grace, the man who founded the Club and for more than four decades exerted an outsized influence on making Saucon Valley Country Club what it is today.

-In 1913, at age 36, Eugene Grace was named president of Bethlehem Steel Company and three years later was elected president of the parent company, Bethlehem Steel Corporation.
-He spent forty years as president and chairman before stepping down in 1957.
-He died in 1960 at the age of 83.
-He was a giant of industry and a true friend of golf.
-It seems only fitting that this breathtakingly beautiful 18 holes of golf be named after this true visionary.
+In 1913, at age 36, Grace was named president of Bethlehem Steel Company and three years later was elected president of the parent company, Bethlehem Steel Corporation.
+He spent 40 years as president and chairman before stepping down in 1957.
+He died in 1960 at age 83.
+He was an industry giant and a true friend of golf.
+It seems only fitting that this breathtakingly beautiful 18 holes of golf be named after such a true visionary.

-The Grace Course is one of only 44 golf courses in the country to have been named to Golf Digest’s prestigious “Top 100 Golf Courses” every year since the inception of the rankings in 1966 until the late 1990s.
-Considering the great many outstanding courses that have been built in the past decade, this is no small feat.
+The Grace Course is one of only 44 golf courses in the country to have been named to Golf Digest’s prestigious “Top 100 Golf Courses” every year from the inception of the rankings in 1966 until the late 1990s.
+Considering the great many outstanding courses built in that time, this is no small feat.
 The Grace Course, long and demanding, is set among 150 acres that challenge the golfer to use every club in the bag.
 It is quite unlike the Old Course in both design and topography.
 The Grace Course surrounds the Old Course and does not return to the clubhouse at the ninth hole.
 It does stop at the quaint Villa Pazzetti, the Club’s beautiful “halfway” house.
 The course measures 7,051 yards from the championship tees and features greens nearly twice the size of those on the Old Course but without the severe contours.

 William Gordon and his son, David, completed the first nine, or “third nine,” of the Grace Course in the fall of 1953.
 The back nine, or “fourth nine,” opened for play in 1958.